What Do Centipedes Eat?

 Centipedes are commonly mistaken for millipedes but there are some clear differences to look out for.

-For starters, centipedes only have 1 pair of legs per body segment whereas millipedes have multiple.
+For starters, centipedes only have 1 pair of legs per body segment whereas millipedes have multiple (more than two pairs of legs).
 This means that millipedes usually have around 100 legs compared to the centipedes’ 30 or so.

 Another way to differentiate them is with the shape of their body.
 Centipedes are flatter when compared to the cylindrical shape of a millipede.

-Centipedes are also the better hunter.
-With their long antennae and legs they’re able to easily find and catch up to prey.
+Centipedes are also better hunters.
+With their long antennae and legs, they’re able to easily find and catch up to prey.

 Their legs have developed so that each pair is slightly longer than the last, in some cases the final pair of legs can be twice as long as the first.

 This helps the centipede not trip over itself when running.
-The common centipede is also able to run just as fast backwards as it can forwards.
+The common centipede is also able to run just as fast backward as it can forward.

 Millipedes are more likely to be found munching on a decaying plant than other insects.
 This is also the reason it is likely a person may want a millipede as a pet over a centipede.

-Centipedes are carnivores which means any insect it can feasibly eat it will.
+Centipedes are carnivores which means any insect it can feasibly eat will.
 While far from a complete list here are some of the creatures centipedes have been found having for lunch.
+Their main source of food include:

-As a species, centipedes aren’t particularly social and are sometimes quite territorial, so it will eat their fellow centipede if it is found injured or seen as easy prey.
+As a species, centipedes aren’t particularly social and are sometimes quite territorial, so they will eat their fellow centipede if it is found injured or seen as easy prey.

 While the centipede is predominantly a predator it is still at risk for being eaten by a larger animal.